rotundasoftware/backbone.subviews/README.md

 A minimalist view mixin for creating and managing subviews in your [Backbone.js](http://backbonejs.org/) applications.

 This plugin is designed to manage a fixed number of subviews.
-If you are looking for a plugin to manage a dynamic number of subviews (i.e. an ordered array of subviews, or a "collection" of subviews), please see [Backbone.CollectionView](http://rotundasoftware.github.io/backbone.collectionView/).
+See [Backbone.CollectionView](http://rotundasoftware.github.io/backbone.collectionView/) for a plugin to manage a dynamic number of subviews (i.e. an ordered array of subviews, or a "collection" of subviews).

 ## Benefits

-* Use a clear and consistent syntax to insert subviews in your templates: `<div data-subview="mySubview"></div>`
+* Use a clear syntax to insert named subviews in your templates: `<div data-subview="mySubview"></div>`
-* Then access subviews via the automatically populated `subviews` hash: `this.subviews.mySubview`
+* Access subviews via the automatically populated `subviews` hash: `this.subviews.mySubview`
-* Can be mixed into any view class, including the base views in [Marionette](https://github.com/marionettejs/backbone.marionette), [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager), etc.
 * When a parent view is re-rendered, existing subview objects are reused (state is preserved).
 * Automatically cleans up subviews by calling their `remove` method when parent view is removed.
+* Can be mixed into any view class.
 * Works seamlessly with [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier) to bubble subview events to parent views.
 * Makes it easy to reuse small views, especially if you [organize your assets into bundles](https://github.com/rotundasoftware/cartero).